 - Even an as-is sale is not final when a buyer's decision is based on a fraud or misrepresentation.

 Are there protections for consumers whose primary language is not English?

 In addition, California Civil Code §1632 provides that if a purchase or lease of a vehicle is primarily negotiated in Spanish, then a Spanish translation of the contract must be provided to the customer prior to signing the English language contract.
 This law was recently expanded to include Chinese, Vietnamese, Tagalog and Korean.
 Failure to comply with this law gives the customer the right to rescind the car purchase.

-For more information, see Federal and State Lemon Laws for New and Used Cars.
+If you have questions about a consumer's rights and protections when it comes to the sale and purchase of a vehicle, reach out to a Rocket Lawyer network attorney for affordable legal advice.
 Before speaking to a lawyer, it's a good idea to gather all of your relevant documents and records, including your Car Bill of Sale.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.